*** Fair Warning: This post gets little technical! ***

 Unfortunately, because it is highly reactive, iron is typically unavailable.

-It flits between soluble and insoluble forms, forms compounds with other minerals and in aerobic environments generally (as far as plants are concerned) plays hard to get.
+It flits between soluble and insoluble forms, forms compounds with other minerals and (in aerobic environments generally) plays hard to get.

 This poses a problem for aquaponic producers.
 Because systems are generally aerobic (and certainly aerobic in the root zone), iron deficiencies can often arise- even when there is technically plenty of (ferric) iron within the system.